minutetominute/hueswap.online/README.md

 # hueswap.online

 ## What is Hueswap?
 Hueswap is a web app for editing GIF color tables.
 Upload your favorite GIF, change the colors around, and then download the result!
+Try it out yourself at http://animalswithinanimals.com/hueswap/

 ## Does Hueswap only work with GIFs?
 What about WEBP/MP4/etc?
 Hueswap only works with _real GIF files_ because it relies on the GIF's color table to work.
 It does not work with any fake pseudo-GIF formats like WEBP.
 (Fortunately there are free tools online for converting WEBP and similar formats into real GIFs.)